scc-digitalhub/scc-digitalhub.github.io/_posts/2021-07-19-dremio-visualization-tutorial.md

 Other tools can query Dremio via its ODBC, JDBC, REST and Arrow Flight interfaces as if it were a relational database and remain unaware of the underlying physical data sources.
 A list of clients and the instructions for connecting them to Dremio is included in the [official documentation](https://docs.dremio.com/client-applications/).

 This tutorial covers how to connect to Dremio from WSO2 Data Services Server (DSS) and visualize its data on Cyclotron.
 Both DSS and Cyclotron are components of the Digital Hub platform.
-Specifically, you will create a Cyclotron dashboard that depicts the spread of the pandemics in Italy through several charts.
+Specifically, you will create a Cyclotron dashboard that depicts the spread of the Covid-19 pandemics in Italy through several charts.

+On the official Dremio website you can find more [tutorials](https://www.dremio.com/tutorials/) on how to visualize Dremio data with common tools such as Tableau, Power BI, Microsoft Excel and Apache Superset.

 ### Prerequisites